-Australian Institute of Health and Welfare 2020.
-Health of young people.
-Canberra: AIHW.
-Viewed 17 September 2021, https://www.aihw.gov.au/reports/australias-health/health-of-young-people
+Australian Institute of Health and Welfare (2022) Health of young people, AIHW, Australian Government, accessed 07 July 2022.

 Get citations as an Endnote file:

 Youth is a key transition period in a person’s life.
-When young people are in good health they are more likely to achieve better educational outcomes, make a successful transition into full-time work, develop healthy adult lifestyles, and experience fewer challenges forming families and parenting (AIHW 2011).
-A recent survey of youth found that physical and mental health was highly valued by young people, with a majority regarding it as ‘extremely’ or ‘very’ important (Carlisle et al. 2018).
+The health of young people can influence how likely they are to achieve better educational outcomes, make a successful transition into full-time work, develop healthy adult lifestyles, and experience fewer challenges forming families and parenting (AIHW 2021b).
+A recent survey of youth found that physical and mental health was highly valued by young people, with a majority regarding it as ‘extremely’ or ‘very’ important (Tiller et al. 2021).

-For this snapshot, young people are defined as those aged 12–24.
+On this page, young people are defined as those aged 12–24.
 This is consistent with the age breakdowns for the National Youth Information Framework (NYIF) and complements the Children’s Headline Indicators.
-This age range also includes 3 main stages of adolescence: early, middle and late.
+This age range also includes 3 main stages of adolescence: early, middle, and late.

 However, definitions of young people will vary between data sources according to different frameworks, policies and legislation.
 Often, data are available only for those aged 15 and over.
 In these instances, data for those aged 15–24 will be reported instead.
 For information about children aged 0–12, see Health of children.

 The burden of disease is the quantified impact of a disease or injury on a population, which captures health loss, or years of healthy life lost through premature death or living with ill-health (see Burden of disease).
-For young people aged 15–24, the leading causes of total burden varied between males and females.
-Suicide and self-inflicted injuries were the leading cause of total burden among males, and anxiety disorders were the leading cause among females (Figure 1) (AIHW 2019a).
+For young people, the leading causes of total burden varied between males and females aged 15–24.
+Suicide and self-inflicted injuries were the leading cause of total burden among males, and anxiety disorders were the leading cause among females (Figure 1) (AIHW 2021a).

 See Mental health.